daronphang/coding_resources/computer-science/data-structures/trees/heaps/heap.md

 - Keep binary search tree balanced is difficult.
 - Node insertion and deletion requires shifting large portions of array.

-### Implementing Priority Queues using Binary Heap Trees

-While most queues in every-day life operate on first come, first served basis, it is sometimes important to be able to assign a priority to items in queue and serving highest priority first i.e. hopsital casualty department.
-Queues can be implemented efficiently by **binary heap trees**:

-- Node labels (previously search keys) become numbers representing priority of each item.
-- Insertion/deletion becomes efficient (one element) without having to keep whole tree sorted.
-- Highest priority item will always be found at root of tree.

-A binary heap tree is a complete binary tree that satisfies the following conditions:

-- Is an empty tree.
-- Priority of root is higher than/equal to that of its children.
-- Priority of every node is higher than/equal to that of all its descendants.
-- Left and right subtrees of root are heap trees.

 ### Binary Search Trees vs Binary Heap Trees

 - BST is an ordered data structure while Heap Trees are not.